Prevention of dementia: Nutrition

 Niacin (vitamin B_{3}) is also believed to prevent dementia as research shows those who have the highest levels of niacin in their blood, are believed to have the lowest risk of developing dementia or having cognitive decline.
 Niacin is involved with DNA synthesis and repair and also neural cell signaling, it improves circulation and reduces cholesterol levels.
-In order for niacin to have a positive effect on the brain, it is recommended that patients have 100 to 300 mg per day.

 There is evidence for an association between cognitive decline, homocysteine (Hcy) status, and vitamin B status relating especially to B12 and also to vitamins B6 and B9.
 In particular, deficiency of vitamin B12 and/or of folate can cause an increase in Hcy plasma levels, which in turn leads to toxic effects on the vascular and nervous systems.

 Vitamin D deficiency correlates with cognitive impairment and dementia; however, the value of vitamin D substitution in cognitive impairment remains doubtful.

+Thiamine (vitamin B1) deficiency is associated with Alzheimer's disease.
+The deficiency results in a cholinergic deficit, an established feature of Alzheimer's.

+Obesity increases the risk of any dementia and Alzheimer's disease in particular.

 Sleep pattern

 More than nine hours of sleep per day (including daytime napping) may be associated with an increased risk of dementia.
-Lack of sleep may also increase risk of dementia by increasing beta-amyloid deposition.
+Lack of sleep may also increase risk of Alzheimer's dementia by increasing beta-amyloid deposition.